 I’m definitely a fan of sweet potato fries now.

 And because I couldn’t stop thinking about them, I recently ordered some from a Calgary Moxies to get my fix.
 And oh man, was I ever disappointed!
 The dip tasted completely different than the one I had last summer in Lethbridge.
 So, I set out to make my own copycat recipe, based on memory.
 And I’m proud to say that after a few attempts, this was the delicious result.
 My family also thinks it’s really close and they love it!

-So if you also love this Moxie’s recipe, then you’re going to love being able to make it yourself at home!
+So if you also love this Moxie’s recipe, then you’re going to love being able to make this Sweet Potato Fries Dip yourself at home!

-And trust me, you’ll want to get yourself a french fry potato cutter/ “chipper” to make the fries- they are sooo worth it! * Personally, I prefer the double arm lever type model (the first two).
-That’s the type I have.
+And trust me, you’ll want to get yourself a french fry potato cutter/ “chipper” to make the fries- they are sooo worth it! * Personally, I prefer the double arm lever type model -that’s the type I have.